 OMG, the garlic soup was to die for.
 So not only was it a pungent garlic flavour, when we dunked our spoon into the soup and lifted it up, there were strands of stringy cheese…

 Plus, the thick crusty bread bowl it was served in was delicious too.
-So Max and I were almost fighting over who was going to have the last mouthful!
+So Paul and I were almost fighting over who was going to have the last mouthful!

 Then there was the potato turnovers stuffed with the local Bryndza cheese.
 And wow… the cheese was so fluffy yet packed full of flavour.